Child-Development-Lab/HBCD-EEG-Utilities/docs/usage.md

-Descriptions of each task's ERP components, time windows (by age), and ROIs are available in the excel file on the GitHub repository, and below:
+Descriptions of each task's ERP components, time windows (by age), and ROI are available in the excel file on the GitHub repository, and below:

 | Task | Component | Time window | ROI  | Age |
 |------|-----------|-------------|------|-----|